ibexbit/Miles_fizzbuzz_challenge/README.md

 # Miles_fizzbuzz_challenge
-Miles fizzbuzz challenge of DOOM
+Miles fizzbuzz challenge of DOOM.
+Challenged by my friend, im very new to coding and will do some work on this whenever i have time.